 Bilateral Economic Relations

 Niger is one of the poorest countries in the world.
 Its largely agrarian and subsistence-based economy is frequently disrupted by extended droughts common to the Sahel region of Africa.
 U.S. exports to Niger include rice, vehicles, food-preparation goods, machinery, and fats and oils.
-The primary import from Niger to the United States is mineral fuel (oil).
+Primary imports from Niger to the United States include uranium.
 Niger is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 The United States has a trade and investment framework agreement with the West African Economic and Monetary Union, of which Niger is a member.
 Niger has signed a bilateral investment agreement with the United States.